RE-SS3D/.github/README.md

     <a href="https://git.io/typing-svg">
       <img src="https://readme-typing-svg.demolab.com?font=Orbitron&weight=600&size=25&duration=2500&pause=1000&color=B33225&center=true&vCenter=true&multiline=true&repeat=true&width=420&height=75&lines=Welcome+to+the+station+crew.;Please+enjoy+your+stay!" alt="Welcome to the Station Crew..." />
     </a>
-    Space Station 3D is a 3D remake of the classic "Space Station 13".
+    <p>Space Station 3D is a 3D remake of the classic "Space Station 13".</p>
 </h3>

 <!-- New typing images can be generated at: https://readme-typing-svg.demolab.com/demo/ -->